In this epic guide, we’re going to brainstorm the best dairy goat breeds and the best goats for milk!

 # 5 – LaMancha

-The LaMancha is a pure breed of goats from Spain.
-But, the miniature breed is a cross between the standard-sized LaMancha and the Dwarf Nigerian.
+The miniature breed is a cross of the standard-sized LaMancha and the Dwarf Nigerian.
 Standing between 24 and 28 inches tall, the Mini LaMancha requires less space than our top dairy goat breeds but produces enough milk to keep a small family happy and healthy.

 # 6 – Anglo-Nubian